lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 ### Run goals

-- Fill in the rest of the Chess room letters puzzle.
+- Figure out the meaning of the fully-filled-in chess cipher
 - Get your academic shit together, draft 9 Classrooms, and finish the final exam
 - Figure out how to open the blue holly door
-- Solve a chess puzzle with a run layout and take the rook blessing while having the king blessing

 ### Unanswered Questions